aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1458-Clustering Algorithms:  Hierarchical Clustering.md

 #### Divisive method

-Divisive hierarchical clustering or top-down clustering method works by starting with 1 cluster containing the entire data set and then partitioning the cluster to two least similar clusters.
+Divisive hierarchical clustering or top-down clustering method works by starting with 1 cluster containing the entire data set and then partitioning the cluster into two least similar clusters.

 We proceed recursively on each cluster until there is one cluster for each observation.